How to Manage Salesforce Licensing in Certero

 View Experience Cloud site activity and account access

-3. Review organizations
+3. Review organisations

-1. Navigate to the Organizations grid.
+1. Navigate to the Organisations grid.

 2. Review data and API limits for each org.